 - Place a bowl beside your grinder to collect your grounded meat as soon as it is grounded.

-- If you cannot operate the grinder, first learn how to use it before operating one to avoid accidents.
+- If you cannot operate the grinder, first learn how to use it before operating it to avoid accidents.

 - Do not put a hard bone into your meat grinder